zfcampus/apigility-documentation/api-doc/customize.md

 You need at least one view script to act as an entry point; this will be the view script selected by the `zf-apigility-documentation` controller and rendered by the application.
-That view script will receive two variables: a `type`, which will indicate what documentation is being requested, and then additional variables based on the type provided.
+That view script will receive a `type` variable which will indicate what documentation is being requested, and then additional variables based on that type.

 We recommend that your view script use the type to select additional view scripts to render; this will allow you to reduce complexity in your view script.
 To see an example, look at the